Student Government Association

 Major: Youth Ministry

-The 1922 edition of the Nautilus, with its loose leather binding, contained literary pieces from the student perspective as well as personal descriptions of graduating seniors written by well-known President and key founder Bertha Munro.
-Today, the Nautilus staff is dedicated to carrying out the publication’s long tradition of recording history to the page through photography, graphic design, literary media, journalism, and even videography.
+The first Nautilus in 1922 was a leather-bound edition that featured literary contributions from students as well as Dean Bertha Munro.
+Today, the Nautilus staff is dedicated to carrying out the publication’s long tradition of celebrating the college’s history and envisioning its future through photography, video, artwork, literary works and journalism.

-The Veritas Student Newspaper has been the voice of ENC’s students since its founding in 1933.
-Today, the paper continues to highlight the latest happenings both on campus and in the greater Boston area.
-A team of talented student editors and writers contributes to the paper helping present a well-rounded view.
+The Veritas student newspaper has been the voice of Eastern Nazarene College students since its founding in 1933.
+Today, the paper continues to highlight the latest events on campus and in the greater Boston area.
+A team of talented student editors and writers contributes to the paper to express a diversity of opinions and perspectives.

 For more information about clubs and organizations click here.